Connections Overview

 Connection Categories

-Section titled “Connection Categories”OpsTower supports four categories of connections, each serving a different purpose.
+Section titled “Connection Categories”OpsTower supports twelve categories of connections, each serving a different purpose.

 Analytics